 We wipe away the dust from the mirror to see the clearer reflection of who we are–you showed me who you are–and that in turn, showed me who I am.
 I am someone who won’t give up on a friendship even if I had a few relationships that went south.
 I know that I value friendship greatly and I will take what I’ve learned from you and put that energy in the current and beautiful friendships I have now.

-You not showing loyalty reminds me that I have to give others what I would want in return–even if I don’t get back.
+You not showing loyalty reminds me that I have to give others what I would want in return–even if I don’t get the same back.
 Integrity is tattooed on the back of my spine and that’s where you stabbed me with your lies.
 Maybe I let you in thinking you would be different and maybe my ego made me think I would be different enough for you to not lie but dishonesty discriminates no one.
 Fibbers have no favorites to be honest to and now your name leaves a foul taste in my mouth but alas, not all lessons are sweet and easy to swallow.
 But, in an intriguing manner, I’m grateful for the poison I’ve tasted from your lies because it was an experience I was meant to encounter, perhaps once or twice more again in this life.

 Life is fugacious and so was our friendship but I thank you for being the reminder that people are never black-and-white but mixtures of good, wrong, and bad.
 In 2017, I would have given this situation too much flame and burned myself in the process, but 2018 has taught me there is beauty in the ugly, even if the ugly is full of betrayal, lies, and deception.
 2018 has also taught me that forgiveness isn’t just a word, but a feeling that helps us move on in life.